kinnison/rust-workshop/session-06.md

 # Topics

-1. Anything from homework
-2. Marker traits and the like
+1. Marker traits and the like
-3. Some `Option` and `Result` features worth remembering
+2. Some `Option` and `Result` features worth remembering
-4. Testing things that should fail
+3. Testing things that should fail

----

-title:
-class: impact

-# Homework related questions

-???

-I don't think anyone has anything to raise, but just in case...

 ---